 Reasons why your cat will avoid using the litter box:

-Your cat will diarrhea outside the litter box due to various reasons.
+Your cat will have diarrhea outside the litter box due to various reasons.

 This results in them trying out a different location.
 While this doesn’t make sense to you, strangely, it does to cats.